 In southeast Michigan, more than 300,000 children receive free or reduced-price meals in school.

-According to Kids Count in Michigan, released in 2014:
+According to Kids Count in Michigan, 2016:

 - Out of the Michigan children who receive free or reduced-price school lunch, 42 percent live in Livingston, Macomb, Monroe, Oakland, or Wayne County.